danielscholl-osdu/search/docs/tutorial/SearchService.md

   The OSDU Data Platform stores data in different partitions, depending on the different accounts in the OSDU system.

   A user may belong to more than one account.
-As a user, after logging into the OSDU portal, you need to select the account you wish to be active.
+As a user, after logging into the OSDU portal, you must select the account you wish to be active.
-  Likewise, when using the Search APIs, you need to specify the active account in the header called `Data-Partition-Id`.
-The correct `Data-Partition-Id` can be obtained from the CFS services.
-The `Data-Partition-Id` enables the search within the mapped partition. e.g.
+  Likewise, when using the Search APIs, you must specify the active account in the header called `Data-Partition-Id`.
+The `Data-Partition-Id` enables the search within the mapped partition.

   ```
   Data-Partition-Id: opendes